 Honors & Awards

-- The faculty normally will award the J.D. degree with highest distinction to any student who has compiled a cumulative grade point average of 8.00 or higher.
+- The J.D. will normally be awarded with highest distinction to any student who has compiled a cumulative grade point average of 8.00 or higher.

 - Transfer students must have completed at least 45 graded hours at the College of Law and have compiled a cumulative GPA of 7.0 to be eligible for graduation with honors.